Back to Blog

 Check forward chain rules — even with NAT, the firewall’s forward chain must allow VPN traffic toward the WAN:

-ROUTEROSVerify Forward Rules
+Verify Forward Rules routeros

 /ip firewall filter print where chain=forward and src-address~"192.168.100"